omerbd21/content-aggregator/README.md

 ## How did I set the project up?
-1. A Minishift (mini openshift) centos server with the following containers:
+1. A Minishift (mini openshift) centos server with the following containers:\n
-  a. content-aggregator, a flask component built with BeautifulSoup
+  a. content-aggregator, a flask component built with BeautifulSoup\n
-  b. mongo-inserter, a flask component to update MongoDB
+  b. mongo-inserter, a flask component to update MongoDB\n
-  c. mongo-fetcher, a flask component to fetch info from MongoDB
+  c. mongo-fetcher, a flask component to fetch info from MongoDB\n
-  d. a RabbitMQ cluster for the Celery app
+  d. a RabbitMQ cluster for the Celery app\n
   e.
-The celery-manager, a django app built with celery
+The celery-manager, a django app built with celery\n
 2. A MongoDB centos server
 3. A GitLab centos server to configure webhooks and manage this repo.